Building a Better Team

 What Is Business Culture?

-Corporate culture is hard to pin down.
+Corporate culture is difficult to define.
 It’s generally regarded as the shared values, beliefs, and goals defining a business.
 If everyone on the team adheres to the corporate culture, you’ll have a united front working together to achieve your objectives.

 In the book Rework, Jason Fried and David Heinemeier Hansson write, “Culture is the by-product of consistent behavior.
-If you encourage people to share, sharing will be built into your culture.
+If you encourage people to share, sharing will become an integral part of your culture.
 If you reward trust, then trust will be built into your culture.
 If you treat customers right, then treating customers right becomes your culture.”

 According to C. Lee Smith, CEO of Salesfuel, business culture is determined by four major factors: who you hire, who you fire, who you promote, and who you discipline.
-You will reward the behaviors you want to encourage and remove those against your company values.
+You will reward the behaviors you want to encourage and eliminate those that contradict your company values.

 Why a Strong Culture Matters

 A great culture makes a significant difference in sales and profit results.
-As I’ve stated in a previous blog post, a strong company culture leads to engaged employees that stay with the company and want to see it grow.
-It would help if you looked into how to improve your business culture for your company to last.
+As I mentioned in a previous blog post, a strong company culture leads to engaged employees who stay with the company and want to see it thrive and grow.
+It would be beneficial to explore ways to enhance your business culture, as this can contribute to the longevity of your company.

 There are numbers to back this up.
 According to the Harvard Business Review, companies that invest in employee experience are four times more profitable than those that don’t.
 Meanwhile,